Exchange students coming under international exchange programs such as:

 Complete the online application form.
 You will be requested to upload the following documents:

-- Learning agreement completed for Spring semester (February – June)
+- Learning agreement completed for the Fall semester (September – January)

 - 1 Copy of passport or ID card (for applicants for EU citizens)